SenseTecnic/SenseTecnic.github.io/influxdb/manage-users-privileges.md

 title: "InfluxDB Docs: Manage users and privileges"
 ---

-# Manage Users and Privileges
+# Managing Users and Privileges

 Users in InfluxDB defines who can access the database to write or read data.
 When you create a new database, by default there is no users exist for this database and you will need to create one if you want to access the database from outside of STS-InfluxDB.